rsiyanwal/LLM_in_Fog_Computing/README.md

 | **Hardware**              | Azure + NVIDIA GPUs           | AWS + Cerebras + Vespa            | GCP + TPUs                       |

 ## LLM in Fog Computing
-LLM models due to their shear size thrive in cloud data centers with abundant GPU memory and computing capabilities.
-Running such models on resource-constraint devices require significant optimizations:
+LLM models, due to their sheer size, thrive in cloud data centers with abundant GPU memory and computing capabilities.
+Running such models on resource-constrained devices requires significant optimizations:
 ### Smaller, efficient Transformer variants
-Fog devices have strict memory constraints (often 4 - 8 GB RAM) and compute.
+Fog devices have strict memory constraints (often 4 - 8 GB RAM) and computing.
 Standard Transformers are too heavy for such devices.
-Some of the optimizations are as follow:
+Some of the optimizations are as follows:
 1. **Self-attention:** [Linformer](https://arxiv.org/abs/2006.04768) approximates the [attention-matrix](https://medium.com/@gginis/the-attention-mechanism-in-deep-learning-an-example-fb6b27c30cff) by a [low-rank](https://www.ibm.com/think/topics/lora#:~:text=This%20method%20focuses%20on%20the,computing%20power%20and%20training%20time) product, cutting complexity to a linear time with minimal accuracy loss.
-2. **Replacing self-attention layer:** [FNeT](https://www.geeksforgeeks.org/deep-learning/fnet-a-transformer-without-attention-layer/), a Transformer without an Attention layer yeilds model that train ~70-80% faster than [BERT](https://arxiv.org/abs/1810.04805) with only slight accuracy degradation.
+2. **Replacing self-attention layer:** [FNeT](https://www.geeksforgeeks.org/deep-learning/fnet-a-transformer-without-attention-layer/), a Transformer without an Attention layer yields a model that trains ~70-80% faster than [BERT](https://arxiv.org/abs/1810.04805) with only slight accuracy degradation.
-3. **Parameter sharing:** Another design approach is to reduce total parameter count while retaining depth of the model.
+3. **Parameter sharing:** Another design approach is to reduce the total parameter count while retaining the depth of the model.
 [ALBERT](https://arxiv.org/pdf/1909.11942) demonstrates two such techniques: 1) Factorized embeddings and 2) Cross-layer parameter sharing.
-4. **Sparse Mixture-of-Experts (MoE) Models:** The difference between a sparse and a dense MoE lies in their activation and computation during the inference.
-A sparse MoE activates only a small subset of it's sub-network (experts) for each input token whereas dense MoE considers all experts.
+4. **Sparse Mixture-of-Experts (MoE) Models:** The difference between a sparse and a dense MoE lies in their activation and computation during inference.
+A sparse MoE activates only a small subset of its sub-network (experts) for each input token, whereas dense MoE considers all experts.
 Generally, models are trained across all experts (dense MoE) but utilizing sparse activation for the inference - [Dense training, Sparse Inference](https://arxiv.org/abs/2404.05567).
 Examples: Alibaba’s [Qwen-1.5 MoE](https://qwenlm.github.io/blog/qwen-moe/#:~:text=Introduction,resource%20utilization%20without%20compromising%20performance.)
 (14.3B total parameters, top-2 experts active) uses only 2.7B parameters per inference and outperforms dense 7B models.
-Another example is Contextual AI's [OLMoE](https://openreview.net/forum?id=xXTkbTBmqq) where only 1B parameters are active per token claims that the model can [easly run on edge devices](https://contextual.ai/olmoe-mixture-of-experts/#:~:text=By%20Niklas%20Muennighoff,devices%2C%20vehicles%2C%20IoT).
+Another example is Contextual AI's [OLMoE](https://openreview.net/forum?id=xXTkbTBmqq), where only 1B parameters are active per token, claiming that the model can [easily run on edge devices](https://contextual.ai/olmoe-mixture-of-experts/#:~:text=By%20Niklas%20Muennighoff,devices%2C%20vehicles%2C%20IoT).
 5. **Weight offloading:** Allows storing parts of LLM in a cheaper, slower memory (CPU RAM or SSD) and loading them to GPU on demand - [Source](https://dl.acm.org/doi/10.1145/3719330.3721230).
 ### Device-specific architecture choices
 1. **SBCs:** For devices like Raspberry Pi, the model must be extremely compact.
 Projects like [llama.cpp]() [demonstrate](https://github.com/ggml-org/llama.cpp/issues/58) running 7B parameter Transformer with a 4-bit integer weight on a Pi 4 (4 GB).
-Realistically, 2-3B parameter models can be [used](https://itsfoss.com/llms-for-raspberry-pi/#:~:text=As%20you%20can%20see%20in,Raspberry%20Pi%205%20was%20impressive) on a pi-class hardware.
+Realistically, 2-3B parameter models can be [used](https://itsfoss.com/llms-for-raspberry-pi/#:~:text=As%20you%20can%20see%20in,Raspberry%20Pi%205%20was%20impressive) on a Pi-class hardware.
 2.  **GPU-enabled edge devices:** Devices such as Jetson Orin can host large models as compared to Pis.
 For example, Nvidia demonstrated models up to 7B parameters [running](https://github.com/NVIDIA/TensorRT-LLM/blob/v0.12.0-jetson/README4Jetson.md) on Jetson Orin using TensorRT optimization.
 3. **Memory bandwidth reduction:**  Multi-Query Attention (MQA) reduces memory space and bandwidth needed for inference computation by [sharing key and value head across all query heads](https://fireworks.ai/blog/multi-query-attention-is-all-you-need).
 4. **Grouped-Query Attention (GQA) as a MQA Extension:** GQA is an interpolation between Multi-headed Attention (MHA) and MQA.
 Mistral 7B uses GQA for [faster inference](https://www.datacamp.com/tutorial/mistral-7b-tutorial).
 ### Optimization techniques
 #### Model compression methods
 1. **Parameter-weight Quantization:** By using fewer bits to represent weights, model size drops drastically.
-Post-training Quantization (PTQ) methods such as GPTQ can quantize weight to 3-4 bit integer while calibrating to minimize the errors induced in the layer's output.
+Post-training Quantization (PTQ) methods such as GPTQ can quantize weights to 3-4 bit integers while calibrating to minimize the errors induced in the layer's output.
 The [result](https://arxiv.org/abs/2504.02118) is 3-4.5x faster inference on GPUs with minimal accuracy loss.
 2. **Activation-weight quantization:** It observes that not all weights are critical.
-By protecting just 1% of sensitive weights [AWQ (Activation-aware Weight Quantization)](https://arxiv.org/abs/2306.00978) can quantize the rest aggressively.
+By protecting just 1% of sensitive weights [AWQ (Activation-aware Weight Quantization)](https://arxiv.org/abs/2306.00978), the rest can be quantized aggressively.
 3. **Weight pruning:** Methods such as [SparseGPT](https://arxiv.org/pdf/2301.00774) removes less important connections and updates the remaining weights.
-4. **Structure pruning:** This means removing entire neuron, attention head or even layer to shrink the model.
+4. **Structure pruning:** This means removing entire neurons, attention heads, or even layers to shrink the model.
 For instance, [LLM Pruner](https://proceedings.neurips.cc/paper_files/paper/2023/hash/44956951349095f74492a5471128a7e0-Abstract-Conference.html) identifies "non-critical coupled structures" and prunes them out.
 LLM Pruner pruned LLaMA-7B by [~20%](https://blogs.novita.ai/unveiling-llm-pruner-techniques-doubling-inference-speed/#:~:text=Referencing%20the%20table%20below%2C%20pruning,18%25%20increase%20in%20inference%20speed.) with virtually no performance loss after a brief fine-tuning.
 Other examples are: [Tailored-LLaMA](https://arxiv.org/html/2410.19185v2#:~:text=Firstly%2C%20how%20can%20we%20optimize,prompts%20consistently%20yields%20higher%20accuracy.) and [SlimGPT](https://neurips.cc/virtual/2024/poster/95477#:~:text=However%2C%20SlimGPT%20with%20finetuning%20still%20leads%20on%20most%20of%20the%20tasks.&text=PPL%20&%20Commonsense%20Reasoning%20&%20MMLU%20evaluations,solely%20on%20lightweight%20LoRA%20finetuning.).
-5. Knowledge distillation
-6. LoRA
+5. **Knowledge distillation:** The Distillation method is used to train smaller "student" models to reproduce the behavior of the large "teacher" model.
+This method is used to compress knowledge.
+There are two types of distillation: a) **Black-box:** This method treats the teacher as an API (e.g., GPT-4 or ChatGPT) and uses it to generate training data for the student.
+The [Lion](https://arxiv.org/abs/2305.12870) project is one of the examples where a 7B model was fine-tuned (called Lion) on 70K Q/A pairs.
+The Q/A were prepared by carefully prompting ChatGPT with "hard" instructions and letting it produce answers.
+Despite not seeing the internals of ChatGPT, its architecture, logits, or the data on which it was created, Lion was able to achieve ~95% of ChatGPT's performance (effectively "importing" intelligence on a niche task); b) **White-box:** In this technique, one has full access to teacher's internal representations or logits.
+We distill a teacher model to a student model by matching the teacher's probability distribution on a diverse corpus.
+For instance, [MiniLLM](https://arxiv.org/abs/2306.08543) distilled a 13B teacher model to a 1.3B student model.
+It even used a reverse [Kullback-Leibler divergence (KLD)](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) loss (having the teacher adjust to the student's errors), which is suited for generative modeling.
+Models like [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) and [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) are the result of distilling ChatGPT/GPT-4 into 7B-13B open-source models (LLaMA) and cost under $600 to train.
+7. **Low-Rank Factorization:** **LoRA** technique is generally used to perform task-specific updates by adding a pair of rank-r matrices (A and B) to a frozen weight.
+But, as shown by  [ALBERT](https://arxiv.org/pdf/1909.11942), one can use LoRA to factorize a large-scale matrix into smaller ones.
+Techniques such as [LASER](https://arxiv.org/abs/2312.13558)  post-process trained models by doing low-rank truncation of each layer's weights.
+8. **Quantized low-rank adapters:**
+9. **Data:**
+10. **Rotary Position Embedding (RoPE):**
+11.
 #### Inference optimization techniques
+1. **Hardware-aware optimizations:**
+2. **Efficient caching and streaming:**
+##### Runtime frameworks and toolkits
+1. **TensorFlow Lite (TFLite):**
+2. **ONNX Runtime (ORT):**
+3. **PyTorch Mobile / TorchScript:**
+4. **Apache TVM (Tensor Virtual Machine):**
+5. **OpenVINO:**
+6. **NVIDIA TensorRT-LLM:**
+7. **DeepSpeed & Colossal-AI:**
+8. **Community libraries (llama.cpp, GGML):**
+9.
 #### Trade-offs and performance analysis
 #### Fog-based LLM applications